 transparent pane of glass that we saw life through.

 Others could look back at us through this colorless

 With or without notice, the sparkling scene shatters.

 We no longer see our known existence, who we fully are.

 Just a little random glimpse between the radiating broken cracks.

 Not enough to foresee what is on the other side.

 This new rescinded, frangible and thread-like view of life

-will have to do for the present, the interim.
+will have to do for the present, the interlude, the interim.